dpsommer/noctis-tools/README.md

 You can either create your own heroku app to use as a testing environment and add it as a branch to be merged, or request permission to push directly to the main heroku app.

-In your cloned directory, you can create a new remote for the main heroku app with
+In your cloned directory, you can create a new remote for the main heroku app with<br/>
 <code>git remote add heroku git@heroku.com:noctis-tools.git</code>

 This project uses Amazon s3 for static content, please reference any large content files from there: <a>https://s3.amazonaws.com/noctis-tools-assets/</a>

+The Heroku toolbar comes with the foreman Ruby gem, which allows you to deploy a test version of the site to localhost:5000 using the .pf-local Procfile with<br/>
+<code>foreman start -f .pf-local</code>

+Note that .pf-local is specifically for Windows, for Linux, just run <code>foreman start</code> to use the default Procfile.